rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/january.md

 ---
 ## January 15
 Welcome to the January 15, 2020 release of rapyuta.io
-platform (v0.36.3).
+platform.
 There are significant updates in this version that we hope you will like.

 #### Improvements